 Setting of “The Woman At The Store”

-The season is midsummer — I’d guess January, which is the only time New Zealand is really oppressively hot.
+The season is midsummer.
+I’d guess January, which is (historically) about the only time New Zealand can get oppressively hot.
 (It’s more the humidity which makes a bit of heat unbearable.)
 Throughout this story Mansfield makes the most of extreme weather conditions:

 Rain whipped in our faces, the land was light as though a bush fire was raging.

 Much has been said about the ‘naturalistic technique’ of this story.
 The syntax and word choice (especially the strong verbs) do create an oppressive atmosphere.